severinvire/engineering-log/README.md

 - Using any code, text, or designs in your own projects or portfolios.
 - Creating derivative works based on this repository.
 - Cloning or forking this repository for public or private use.

-For any requests or permissions, please contact me directly at severinvire@gmail.com.

 ## Contributing